concordion/concordion-embed-extension/README.md

 or set the system property `concordion.extensions` to `org.concordion.ext.EmbedExtension`

+## HTML

-To use the `embed` command, add an attribute named `embed` using the namespace `"urn:concordion-extensions:2010"` to an element in your Concordion HTML.
+For HTML format specifications, to use the `embed` command, add an attribute named `embed` using the namespace `"urn:concordion-extensions:2010"` to an element.
 For example:

 ```html
     <html xmlns:concordion="http://www.concordion.org/2007/concordion"